indigo423/blog.no42.org/content/article/auf-die-harte-tour/index.md

 ### Step 5: Install PostgreSQL 15

-At this point in time, PostgreSQL 15 is latest version supported with OpenNMS Horizon.
+At this point in time, PostgreSQL 15 is the latest version supported with OpenNMS Horizon.

 Install from the official PostgreSQL repository
 ```bash